DaCassi/CHEAPOverlay/README.md

 this program does support multiple instruments. in your obs display follow the html file with ?player=n, where n is the player being tracked, starting at 0. it supports up to 4 players simultaneously.

+## Sprites

+the big focal point of this program is the sprites. you can set your own sprites. if you don't have the service running, you can use the html as a browser file and enter artist mode, this allows you to display all the sprites in the program.

 ## Supported inputs

 - XInput (most modern controllers)